Form

 Every celebration hides an origin story.
 Some, dressed as gratitude and togetherness, obscure something far darker.

-Year
+Year Published

 Writer

 Thanksgiving is approaching and I am conscious of this fact as my American friend who lives in London is keen to celebrate it.
 As a Brit, I’m clueless as to its meaning and need.
 Is it an American Christmas — a half-way one, perhaps; is it saying thank you to everyone who has done something for you; is it filling your table with mouth-watering, diligently prepared roasts while basking in the glow of your loved ones?
 I switched on my laptop and began my research.
 After reading articles from various sources, I settled on a piece on History.com.
-It was an insightful article, one that used the words ‘explorative expedition’, ‘Pilgrims’, ‘ settlers’ and in the same line ‘colonists’.
+It was an insightful article, one that used the words ‘explorative expedition’, ‘Pilgrims’, ‘settlers’ and in the same line ‘colonists’.
 Immediately I knew something was amiss.
 The piece, to me, read like a lesson on how to write euphemism.
 I couldn’t evade the nagging feeling that a vital part of the Thanksgiving story — its birth is long-buried with the perpetrators.
 Perhaps being West African and knowing the consequence of slavery on the continent and Britain’s ostensible purity of it, made me suspect omission of something sinister.
 All holidays have origin stories — some seemingly innocuous, hide an iniquitous past.
-Columbus Day: a day celebrating the conquistador, Christopher Columbus, a man who, in history, is revered as the discoverer of the world, is inadvertently a celebration of the misfortune of so many including the Indigenous Peoples, as it is this very man who subjugated, raped, stole, kidnapped mutilated, killed (children, pregnant women, old men and women), and enslaved many.
+Columbus Day: a day celebrating the conquistador, Christopher Columbus, a man who, in history, is revered as the discoverer of the world, is inadvertently a celebration of the misfortune of so many including the Indigenous Peoples, as it is this very man who subjugated, raped, stole, kidnapped, mutilated, killed (children, pregnant women, old men and women), and enslaved many.

 This year has been a year of congregated effort to learn and unlearn; the year the oppressed and the marginalised came together to exhume the past.
-Police Officers unjustly taking lives of black and brown people, precipitated an eruption of worldwide protests, as though sparking islets of global bushfires, the world took to the streets in solidarity with the American movement, Black Lives Matter, and in turn, shone a light on racism and injustices on their respective lands.
+Police officers unjustly taking lives of Black and brown people precipitated an eruption of worldwide protests — as though sparking islets of global bushfires, the world took to the streets in solidarity with the American movement, Black Lives Matter, and in turn shone a light on racism and injustices on their respective lands.
 It appeared that this was caused by one isolated incident but it had been brewing longer than most would admit; every senseless murder fanning the flames that cupped the griddle of oppression, boiling over, toppling into the lap of a government who had failed its people.
 A broken social contract; the grieving and the furious wielding their tools hacked at the crack-bearing foundations on which the edifice of society as we know it was built.

-Dismantling a system which perpetuates mass disinformation requires seeking untainted sources — preserved minds of the oppressed, who, with effort have ensured that they do not forget how far they’ve come and so they tell stories to their children for their children to pass on to theirs, for generations to come; stories that furtive school curriculums conceal.
+Dismantling a system which perpetuates mass disinformation requires seeking untainted sources — preserved minds of the oppressed, who, with effort, have ensured that they do not forget how far they’ve come, and so they tell stories to their children for their children to pass on to theirs, for generations to come; stories that furtive school curriculums conceal.

-Canonised conquistadors and their conquests are often garishly covered with colourful warped accounts which are fed to the young, who, with hungry ears drink without question: A well-oiled machine.
+Canonised conquistadors and their conquests are often garishly covered with colourful warped accounts which are fed to the young, who, with hungry ears, drink without question: a well-oiled machine.

 “In November 1621, after the Pilgrims’ first corn harvest proved successful, Governor William Bradford organized a celebratory feast and invited a group of the fledgling colony’s Native American allies, including the Wampanoag chief Massasoit.”